nbfc-linux/nbfc-linux/README.md

 Troubleshooting
 ---------------
 The preferred way of running nbfc is using the `ECSysLinux` implementation, which depends on the `ec_sys` kernel module.
-There is also an alternative implementation which uses `/dev/port`, called `ec_linux`.
+There is also an alternative implementation which uses `/dev/port`, called `dev_port`.
-It can be specified on the commandline using `--embedded-controller=ec_linux` and permanently set in `/etc/nbfc/nbfc.json` with `"EmbeddedControllerType": "ec_linux"`.
+It can be specified on the commandline using `--embedded-controller=dev_port` and permanently set in `/etc/nbfc/nbfc.json` with `"EmbeddedControllerType": "dev_port"`.

 Many Linux distributions do not provide the `ec_sys` module, and the module should be compiled manually.
 Alternatively, the [`acpi_ec`](https://github.com/MusiKid/acpi_ec) module can be used.
 The `acpi_ec` module comes with a DKMS config script, which automatically rebuilds the `acpi_ec` module when a new kernel is installed and supports running NBFC with Secure Boot and Lockdown Kernel.
 NBFC-Linux will try to use the `acpi_ec` module if available.
+It can be set with `"EmbeddedControllerType": "acpi_ec"`.

 Shell autocompletion
 --------------------